shutaozhenzhen/thetimelineproj/documentation/contributing.rst

 General workflow
 ^^^^^^^^^^^^^^^^

-* We continuously collect problems to be included in the backlog
+* We continuously collect problems to be solved
 * We work in sprints that are around 3 months long
-* In each sprint we work on items from the backlog with highest priority
+* In each sprint we work on the most interesting problems
+* After each commit a beta release is built automatically
-* At the end of each sprint a new release is made
+* At the end of each sprint a final release is made

 Backlog
 ^^^^^^^